Michael-Awuku/Michael-Awuku/README.md

 - 👋 Hi, I’m @Michael-Awuku
 - 👀 I’m interested in python and Web development
-- 🌱 I’m currently learning as a beginner
-- 💞️ I’m looking to collaborate on with great developers to show me the right way to this coding journey
-- 📫 How to reach me on github
+- 📫 How to reach me on github: Michael-Awuku

 <!---
 Michael-Awuku/Michael-Awuku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.